spiega tech

 2. Alphabet

 We now need to decide on an approximate basis (that would be natural language specific) what are the basic sound and diacritic to use.
 The phonetic alphabet is not precise because a single natural language won't need the complexity of phonetical extensiveness.
 We start with Italian.
-We start picking Italian as natural language and we have then selected the basic sounds: t, p, ci, n, f… and created the softer version

 | hard | soft |